GULibrarySandbox/intro-text-mining-analysis-old/content/3-Rights_permissions_licences.md

 The level of permission you need to use and reuse research data depends on several variables, who owns the data, how you got the data and what you intend to use the data for.

 {% endcapture %}
-{% include card.md header="Gaining access and permission" text=permissionsblock %}
+{% include card.md header="Terms of service" text=permissionsblock %}

-When using data from a repository - data permissions

-when scraping for, or creating original data

 When publishing the data - sensitive data,  de- identified data